Human RightsRefugees & Migration

 History

-His Eminence Hojjat al-Islam Haj Sheikh Sadegh Khalkhali, may his blessings endure, is hereby commissioned to attend the court established for the trial of the accused and prisoners, and after completing the preliminaries of the trial in accordance with Islamic law, to issue religious verdicts.
+His Eminence Ayatollah Hajj Sheikh Sadegh Khalkhali, may his blessings endure, is hereby commissioned to preside over a court to be established for the trial of defendants and prisoners, and after completing the preliminaries of trial in accordance with Islamic jurisprudence, to issue Islamic judgments.

 Ruhollah al-Mousavi al-Khomeini

-Executions in Iran After the 1979 Revolution involved widespread waves of executions for various alleged crimes and pretexts, mostly by order of Iran’s Islamic Revolutionary Court.
-These courts were established by the command of Ayatollah Ruhollah Khomeini, with Sadegh Khalkhali playing a prominent role in their implementation.
+Executions in Iran Following the 1979 Revolution occurred in an extensive wave of executions for various crimes and pretexts, primarily by order of the Islamic Revolutionary Court of Iran.
+These courts were established by order of Seyyed Ruhollah Khomeini, and Sadegh Khalkhali played a prominent role in carrying them out.

 …………………………………….